 - Sangina Wright, At-large member of the Alexandria community

 The Task Force will apply a lens of diversity, racial and social equity, and inclusion following the ALL Alexandria vision, goals, and actions in making recommendations about energy and climate change action planning, and will leverage climate change action solutions to support Alexandria’s COVID-19 pandemic economic recovery efforts and economic development goals.
-The Task Force is anticipated to meet five times between May 2021 and April 2022.
+The Task Force is anticipated to meet a minimum of five times between May 2021 and April 2022.

 Task Force Meetings